-This article originally appeared at FrankPowell.me.
+This article about marriage tips you won’t hear in church originally appeared at FrankPowell.me.
 Check out Frank’s site for more of his great content.

 Ever wish you had the answers to a test before you walked into the classroom?
 Maybe some of you did have the answers, but you better keep that to yourself.
 I took some really hard tests during my time in college.

 And if you spent time in college you remember review days.
 The professor would walk into a class full of students (some of which I had never seen) and give some insights about the impending test.
 Miss review day, and it would be foolish to expect a passing grade.

 But it never failed.
 I would follow the guideline.
 I would study the handout.
 But on the day of the exam, the professor would put the exam on my desk…and there it was.
 A foreign formula or equation.
 It wasn’t in the notes.
 It didn’t show up on the study guide.

 Looking back, I realize something…the teacher did not intend for the study guide to be comprehensive.
 It was simply not possible to include everything from the required readings, class notes, and lectures.

 The same is true with the church and Christian marriage.
 I am grateful for the foundation the church gave me in regards to marriage.
 It was a good study guide.
 But there some things on the test I did not learn until marriage began.
 So, I am going to give you some answers to the test that some of you might not expect to see.
 I grew up in church.
 I spent most of my time with Christian people.

 I was told much about marriage.
 But here are 7 marriage tips I never heard in church.

 1) Sex is a gift from God.
 Explore It.